Environmental issues in Puget Sound: Combined Sewage Overflow

 Combined sewage overflow (CSO) occurs often in the Puget Sound.
 CSO occur during rain storms when runoff combines with raw sewage, overflowing pipes and carrying pollutants, harmful pathogens, and excess nutrients directly into Puget Sound.
 This is a threat to the biodiversity of marine wildlife as it degrades/damages the marine habitat.
 Due to high amounts of excess nutrients and water disturbance, there are fewer number of benthic invertebrate species found near CSO outfalls.
 One of the nutrients found in excess amounts is Nitrogen, which can cause low oxygen level.
 Excess nitrogen can causes algae blooms which leads to low oxygen level which is dangerous for marine organism that need oxygen.

 Furthermore, at the outfall the output disturbs the soils, which makes the water more turbid.
 Turbid water can increase the number of pathogens in the water.
-Many fishes and shellfish can be affected by some pathogens that are naturally found in the Puget Sound.
+Many fishes and shellfish can be affected by some pathogens that are naturally found in Puget Sound.
 High turbidity can decrease light penetration which can decrease food sources for fishes.
 If the turbidity is high enough it can kill fishes and/or affect reproduction and growth.

 Other pollutants carried by the runoff can have direct harm on many marine organisms and pollute the soils.
 For example, heavy metal buildup can cause physiological and reproductive harm.
 For example, lead in river otters and spotted sandpiper affect their reproduction.
 Furthermore, build-up in pollutants has been found to affect fish growth.

 To reach standards stated in the Clean Water Act, Washington State must have a long-term CSO Control Plan so that 1 or fewer overflow events occur on average in a year.